Puppygames/thjson/README.md

     inventory: item [sword, axe, shoes, tea, "no tea"]

-The streaming parser presented here is pretty high-speed and generates almost no garbage.
-In fact it only even has to allocate any objects if you start using escapes in string data.
-It otherwise accepts UTF-8 data as a byte[] array, which can be in either Windows, *nix or Mac line ending format, and will fire off a streamed sequence of events to a listener pointing at subsections of the input array as tokens.

 In the git repository there's an example listener that converts the stream of tokens into a Google Json object.
 Classes are converted into JSON objects by simply creating a property called "class":